wolfeidau/rake-bamboo-plugin/README.md

 * Discover ruby installations managed by RVM and list them in bamboo.
 * Perform a rake build based on selection of a ruby runtime and entry of some build targets.
-* Parse the output of rspec2 run and display a table of results.
+* Parse the output of RSpec2 run and display a table of results.

 # Usage

-To use this plugin you will need to install RVM from the link below, install all the gems used by your project, preferably into it's own gemset.
+To use this plugin you will need to install RVM from the link below, install all the gems used by your project, preferably into it's own gem set.

 As an example follow the following steps to setup a project and run some tests using this plugin.
 This assumes your using either OSX or Linux.
 If your on OSX you will need to install XCode, and if your installing version 4.1 then you will